usubram/slack-quick-bots/README.md

 Some of the salient features

 *  Pre-defined bot command behaviors with user preferred command name.
 Pre-defined command includes `data`, `recursive`, `alert` and predefined stop command.
+*  Now `slack-quick-bots` supports custom webhooks.
+Using dynamic runtime generated webhooks, push messages to channel as the bot.
 *  Ability to generate cool graphs for your metrics in realtime.
 Has a dependency on [gnuplot](http://www.gnuplot.info) and [nodejs-plotter](https://github.com/usubram/nodejs-plotter).
 *  Seamlessly use multiple bot inside same channel.
 Just do @botname {command} or {botname}.
 *  Auto generated contextual help/error messages, so just setup the bot and forget it.